What is a Blog?

 Let’s go back to the beginning for a moment.
 Just to add some context.

-The word ‘blog’ is a truncation of ‘weblog’ – the term originally coined for an online journal, which is essentially what a blog is, or was – an online diary with content typically organised and displayed in reverse chronological order (newest first).
+The word ‘blog’ is a truncation of ‘weblog’ – the term originally coined for an online journal, which is essentially what a blog is, or was – an online diary with content typically organized and displayed in reverse chronological order (newest first).

 Before the term ‘weblog’ appeared, people referred to this type of website as a ‘personal homepage’.
-Simply because that’s how blogs started – as a personal online space to share your thoughts, activities and the like.
+Simply because that’s how blogs started – as a personal online space to share your thoughts, activities, and the like.

 Cambridge Online Dictionary hosts a number of definitions for the word blog.
 Here are three for you.

-“A regular record of your thoughts, opinions, or experiences that you put on the internet for other people to read.”
+Noun: “A regular record of your thoughts, opinions, or experiences that you put on the internet for other people to read.”

-“A website on which one person or group puts new information regularly, often every day; weblog.”
+Noun: “A website on which one person or group puts new information regularly, often every day; weblog.”

-“To write or add material to a blog”
+Verb: “To write or add material to a blog”

 Modern blogs are way more than ‘personal homepages’

 Modern blogs and bloggers are more commercially aware than ever.
-With the rise of social media, influencers and the vast amount of traffic swirling around the web, there’s a lot of money to be made from a successful blog.
+With the rise of social media, influencers, and the vast amount of traffic swirling around the web, there’s a lot of money to be made from a successful blog.

 But why do people start blogging?
 Search for the answer to that question and you’ll find plenty of reasons.